 You can ask us about the status of your case if you do not receive a decision within the published processing time.
-You may submit an inquiry using e-Request or call the National Customer Service Center (NCSC) at 1-800-375-5283.
-For TDD hearing-impaired assistance, please call 1-800-767-1833.
+You may submit an inquiry using e-Request or call the USCIS Contact Center at 800-375-5283.
+For people with disabilities: (TTY) 800-767-1833.
 When asking about your case status, tell us your original receipt number and also say that your case was transferred to a new location.

 If you have filed a Form I-129 and we send you any communication, including a request for evidence, please read the notice carefully.
 Make sure you respond to the same service center that sent you the notice.

-If you move while your case is pending, you can change your address on the USCIS website or call the NCSC.
+If you move while your case is pending, you can change your address on the USCIS website or call the USCIS Contact Center.
 It is important that you notify us of any change of address as soon as possible after you move, so we can notify you of any action on your case.